Problem of evil: Free will defense

-Critique
+Discussion

-Most philosophers accept Plantinga's free-will defense and see the logical problem of evil as having been fully rebutted, according to Chad Meister, Robert Adams, and William Alston.
+According to William Alston, most philosophers accept Plantinga's free-will defense and see the logical problem of evil as having been rebutted, but the inductive argument remains relevant.
+Chad Meister notes that while the logical problem of evil is widely considered to have been sufficiently rebutted, the evidential problem remains.
+Danial Howard-Snyder & John O’Leary-Hawthorne state that it was once assumed by philosophers that the problem made God and evil, but that Plantinga's arguments mean that this is no longer the case, though they remain skeptical of these arguments themselves.
 William L. Rowe, in referring to Plantinga's argument, has written that "granted incompatibilism, there is a fairly compelling argument for the view that the existence of evil is logically consistent with the existence of the theistic God".
 In Arguing About Gods, Graham Oppy offers a dissent; while he acknowledges that "[m]any philosophers seem to suppose that [Plantinga's free-will defense] utterly demolishes the kinds of 'logical' arguments from evil developed by Mackie", he also says "I am not sure this is a correct assessment of the current state of play".
 Among contemporary philosophers, most discussion on the problem of evil currently revolves around the evidential problem of evil, namely that the existence of God is unlikely, rather than logically impossible.

 Critics of the free will response have questioned whether it accounts for the degree of evil seen in this world.
 One point in this regard is that while the value of free will may be thought sufficient to counterbalance minor evils, it is less obvious that it outweighs the negative attributes of evils such as rape and murder.
 Another point is that those actions of free beings which bring about evil very often diminish the freedom of those who suffer the evil; for example the murder of a young child prevents the child from ever exercising their free will.
 In such a case the freedom of an innocent child is pitted against the freedom of the evil-doer, it is not clear why God would remain unresponsive and passive.
 Christopher Southgate asserts that a freewill defense cannot stand alone as sufficient to explain the abundance of situations where humans are deprived of freewill.
 It requires a secondary theory.

 Another criticism is that the potential for evil inherent in free will may be limited by means which do not impinge on that free will.
 God could accomplish this by making moral actions especially pleasurable, or evil action and suffering impossible by allowing free will but not allowing the ability to enact evil or impose suffering.
 Supporters of the free will explanation state that would then no longer be free will.
 Critics respond that this view seems to imply it would be similarly wrong to try to reduce suffering and evil in these ways, a position which few would advocate.